EnBWAG/action.utilities-nethub.sap-kernseife/README.md

 - [📝 How-To Guide for the ATC Check Installation](https://github.com/SAP/project-kernseife/wiki/ABAP-Installation-Guide)
 - [🌐 How-To Guide for the BTP App Installation](https://github.com/SAP/project-kernseife/wiki/BTP-Installation-Guide)

+*Note*: we migrated all the guides to the [Github Wiki](https://github.com/SAP/project-kernseife/wiki) for easier maintenance.

 ## 🤲 Contributing

 Please refer to our [Contribution Guidelines](CONTRIBUTING.md).